brimdata/zed/docs/language/overview.md

 ### 9.2 Crop

-Cropping is a useful when you want records to "fit" a schema tightly, e.g.,
+Cropping is useful when you want records to "fit" a schema tightly, e.g.,
 ```mdtest-command
 zq -Z -I connection.zed "crop(this, <connection>)" sample.json
 ```
-removes the `uid` field since it is not in the _connection_ type:
+removes the `uid` field since it is not in the `connection` type:
 ```mdtest-output
 {
     kind: "dns",